aletss/schedules/README.md

 ## Student's restrictions
 Classrooms: For infraestructure a student may not be able to use some specific classrooms.
 Schedule: Studen't availability taking into account.
+Preference: Students with 100% credits can have preference over students with 90% credits and create an impact in the final schedule purposed.
+This would affect the main metric.